StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 If `property.group.id` is not specified, StarRocks generates a random value based on the name of the Routine Load job, in the format of `{job_name}_{random uuid}`, such as `simple_job_0a64fe25-3983-44b2-a4d8-f52d3af4c3e8`.

 - **Specify the authentication mechanism used by** **BEs** **when accessing Kafka.**
-  - Access Kafka with SSL encryption and authentification:
+  - Access Kafka with SSL encryption and authentication:

   ```SQL
   -- Enable SSL.